zaboslav/trixit-candidate-verification-project/README.md

 Relation database is needed, but requirement is that application will work with PostgreSQL.
 You can use test container, docker etc.

+## Overall code review - 20 minutes - priority 1
+Check existing code and fix you do not like.
+Comments would be accepted as well.

-## Conversion implementation - 30 minutes - priority 1
+## Conversion implementation - 30 minutes - priority 2
 Design and implement REST service which provides API to convert amount from one currency to other.

 Requirements: